Skill Demand Index

 Which roles need Business Analytics most:

-Marketing positions drive 83% of demand.
-Data Analysis also frequently list Business Analytics as a requirement.
-Skills commonly paired with Business Analytics include Competitive Analysis and Sales Enablement.
+Data Analysis positions drive 56% of demand.
+Marketing also frequently list Business Analytics as a requirement.
+Skills commonly paired with Business Analytics include Excel and Data Analysis.

 Depth Level Distribution